TWiStErRob/net.twisterrob.cinema/README.md

 ## Heroku (Node)
 Started out as a backend migration from AppEngine (Java) to Heroku (Node.js) wrapping a Neo4J graph database.
-Later evolved into a scheduled synchronization from Cineoworld Quickbook into the Neo4J database and a middleware BFF to save favourites.
+Later evolved into a scheduled synchronization from Cineworld Quickbook into the Neo4J database and a middleware BFF to save favourites.

 ## Heroku (planner)
 Building on the previous migration, I rewrote the frontend from JQuery to Angular JS (the v1 and only at the time).